yatel-bi/webpage/source/support.rst

 The full Yatel reference manual are located at |YATEL_DOC|

-Also ww have a wiki for drafts and discussions: |YATEL_WIKI|
+Also we have a wiki for drafts and discussions: |YATEL_WIKI|

 .. _contact: